laurentletg/slicer_case_iterator_csv_utility/README.md

 # Slicer Case Iterator CSV Generator

-This Python script generates a CSV file for use with the S[licer Case Iterator module]([url](https://github.com/JoostJM/SlicerCaseIterator)).
+This Python script generates a CSV file for use with the [Slicer Case Iterator module](https://github.com/JoostJM/SlicerCaseIterator).
 It processes image, mask, and ground truth files from specified directories and creates a CSV file that can be directly loaded into Slicer as a table node.

 ## Requirements